Diseases & Conditions

 - Closed fractures, in which the skin is not broken.

 - Open fractures, in which the bone fragments stick out through the skin.
-Open fractures are particularly serious because once the skin is broken, infection in both the wound and the bone can occur.
-Immediate treatment is required to prevent infection.
+These are serious injuries with a high mortality (death) rate.
+The reason open fractures are so serious is that once the skin is broken, infection in both the wound and the bone can occur.
+Immediate treatment is needed to prevent infection.

 High-Energy Trauma